Thab310/Go/02_learn_go_with_tests/recap/01/README.md

 * The test function takes one argument only t *testing.T

 * To use the *testing.T type, you need to import "testing", like we did with fmt in the other file

+t.Helper() is needed to tell the test suite that this method is a helper.
+By doing this, when it fails, the line number reported will be in our function call rather than inside our test helper.